 The Lower Burke Estate is a mix of forest, meadow, and wetland environments.
 Although much of it is deteriorated, there is still much to see!
 We hope to further restore the site to the biodiversity hotspot it once was.

 Several paths traverse the park, including some which are 'offroad' - only being accessible when weather and vegetation permit.
-Please see map for information on paths and points of interest.

 Those with mobility concerns should consider accessing the park through the gate on Broadway, where a small pull out area is available for drop offs.
 This gate leads to level grassy paths.
 The lower Burke Estate is not wheelchair accessible, as it is composed of off-road dirt and grass paths with varying inclines.